Easy Steps to Apply Conditional Formatting in the Pivot Table

 - Use a formula to determine which cells to format.

 Things to Remember

 - Select rules as per requirement.

-This has been a guide to Conditional Formatting in Pivot Table.
-Here we discuss how to Apply Conditional Formatting to Excel Pivot Table along with practical examples and downloadable excel template.
+This has been a guide to Conditional Formatting in the Pivot Table.
+Here we discuss how to apply Conditional Formatting to Excel Pivot Table along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –